Manjunatha-H-Nagendrappa/javascript-basic-form-validation/README.md

 # javascript-simple-form-validation

-Different types of form field validation.
+Different types of form field validation in simple way.

 Programming languages used HTML, CSS and JavaScript.